Polygenic Risk, Psychopathology, and Personalized Functional Brain Network Topography in Adolescence

 Conclusions and Relevance

-Polygenic risk for transdiagnostic adulthood psychopathology is associated with both p-factor and heritable PFN topography during early adolescence.
-These results advance our understanding of the developmental drivers of psychopathology.
+Polygenic risk for transdiagnostic adulthood psychopathology was associated with both p-factor and heritable PFN topography during early adolescence in this study.
+These results may advance our understanding of the developmental drivers of psychopathology.

 Article activity feed